benfraser16/FraserAndThomasCapstone/README.md

 December 13th, 2024
 MGSC 410: Frenzel

-The sample dataset, "Final Dataset Sample" is a CSV file in our repository and will be used for Shiny-Leaflet-Drug-Categories Final Code.R
+The sample dataset, "Final Dataset Sample" is a CSV file in our repository and will be used for Shiny-Leaflet-Drug-Categories Final Code.R.
+The code is separated into three sections.
+The first section is the sample dataset, which includes key variables such as price per pill, male or female, and drug categorization to demonstrate the importance of these variables.
+The second section is the interactable Leaflet Map, which allows the user to better understand the state data.
+The last piece of code included is the final Shiny App.
+NOTE: Each code set must be run separately but is included in the same codebase for simplicity and readability.

 MedaVista Dataset: dataset_state_000